goutham3133/Getting-Started-with-Python/README.md

 # Programming Foundations with Python
 Learn Object-Oriented Programming

-The note and problem of the course Programming Foundation in Python which is provide by Udacity
+This is my notes during took the course Programming Foundation with Python from Udacity.

 In this introductory programming class, you’ll learn Object-Oriented Programming, a must-have technique for software engineers that will allow you to reuse and share code easily.
 You’ll learn by doing, and will build byte-sized (ha!) mini projects in each lesson to learn and practice programming concepts.